NexRX/solid-rpc-rs/README.md

 > **Build blazing-fast, type-safe full-stack apps with SolidJS & Rust!**

 🚀 **solid-rpc-rs** is a template repository designed to seamlessly combine [SolidJS](https://www.solidjs.com/) and [Rust](https://www.rust-lang.org/) using RPC (Remote Procedure Call) for full-stack web development.
 This project provides a modern, efficient, and type-safe foundation for building reactive web apps with a Rust-powered backend and a SolidJS frontend.
-There is **one** source of truth for whats callable on your server and thats your <code>code</code>, no `.proto` files needed!
+There is **one** source of truth for whats callable on your server and thats your `code`, no `.proto` files needed!

 ---